Last updated: 12/01/2012

 The PepWave can also be connected to the WAN port of a router - either a cellular router or a conventional router like a Linksys.
 Properly configured, this allows the PepWave to essentially operate as the WiFi as WAN for any router.
 Another reason to buy from the 3GStore is that they provide configuration details on how this is done, and if you mess it up you can call them.

-There is now a newer version of the Pepwave Surf called an OTG (On The Go).
-This integrates a cellular modem capability into the existing Pepwave Surf functions.
-You can read a test report on this latest Surf product here.
+The newer Pepwave Surf OTG (On The Go) integrates a cellular modem capability into the existing Pepwave Surf functions.
+You can read a test report on the Surf OTG here.
+There is also a version called the Pepwave Surf SOHO that incorporates full router functions into the device.
+A test report is here.

-The PepWave is nice, but it has limitations.
+The PepWave family is nice, but it has limitations.
 First, it is an indoor device – it is not weatherproof so you cannot put it on the roof of the RV (although some have done so in a weatherproof enclosure).
 Second, although it has an external antenna with an RP-SMA male connector it can be complicated to extend this antenna to the roof, where it would get best reception.
-Third, if you need more than one Ethernet port you will have to add a switch to it, or connect it as a WiFi as WAN device to something like a Cradlepoint 1000 that has LAN ports.
+Third, if you need more than one Ethernet port you will have to add a switch to it, or buy the SOHO.
 Normally, I recommend that the PepWave be high up on a window on the side of the RV that faces the AP.
 It comes with suction cups to mount it this way.
 If you can get any sign of the wifi signal on your laptop without the PepWave, then the PepWave will be a good solution for you – use inSSIDer for discovering the signal strength of the networks in the area.

-The WiFiRanger Home and Go routers are devices that operate much like the PepWave OTG.
-What differentiates the WFR (WiFiRanger) from the PepWave OTG, is its LAN ports.
-It is also a general-purpose router, not just a specific-function device like the PepWave.
-It is much more flexible, and it has a pretty easy user interface for configuration and management.
-The WFR will also handle interfacing to a remote CPE (customer Premises Equipment) on the roof of your RV or residence.
+The WiFiRanger Home and Go routers are devices that operate much like the PepWave Surf SOHO.
+What differentiates the WFR (WiFiRanger) from the PepWave SOHO is it's ability to interface to an integrated remote CPE (customer Premises Equipment) on the roof of your RV or residence.
 This solves one of the issues with wifi-capture that the other devices do not; that of having clear line of sight to the AP.

 The WFR provides the most flexibility and greatest feature set of the products available on the market today.
 It can support 3G and 4G cellular modems, satellite, DSL, Cable and WiFi as WAN sources.
 It can then repeat those signals wirelessly on its N wireless network (it also supports G devices).
 It has LAN ports for your wired network devices like printers, TV, or Network Attached Storage (NAS).
 It will automatically "failover" between WAN sources - in other words if you are connected via wifi and that network goes down, it will automatically connect you to the cellular network (or any other network you have available).
 For improved wifi capture it can use Ubiquity products in its "boost" mode.
 This is fully integrated with the Control Panel, so you do not have to manually mange multiple devices.
 All of these capabilities have been present in the past - just not in a single device with a simple user interface.
 The WiFiRanger is discussed in detail in its own section.

 Another product that does a similar thing is the Cradlepoint CTR35 wireless N router.
 The CTR35 supports “wifi as WAN” just like the WFR, as well as data sources from cellular, cable, and DSL modems – just like the WFR.
 It retails for slightly under the price of the WFR.
-I have not yet tested the CTR35, but Cradlepoint certainly has a good track record in bringing cellular routers to the market.
-Also available from Cradlepoint are the MBR95, MBR1400 and the CBR400 - these also handle WiFi as WAN (most of the newer versions of the Cradlepoint routers will likely feature WiFi as WAN).
+Also available from Cradlepoint are the MBR95, MBR1400 and the CBR400 - these also handle WiFi as WAN.
 None of the Cradlepoint routers support an integrated connection with a remote CPE (WiFiBoost), like the WFR will.

 There are other solutions that combine portions of what we have discussed to solve wifi connection issues.
 To round out a sampling of them take a look at the following: Jefa Tech, RadioLabs.
 If you look carefully at the solutions you see advertised you will notice that the products solve one or more of the following issues, in order of sophistication and cost: